JamitLabs/JamitFoundation/Modules/WeakCache/README.md

 # WeakCache

 WeakCache is a data structure which holds its elements with a weak reference.
-The objects reference counter is not increased by adding it to this Cache.
+The objects reference count is not increased by adding it to this Cache.
 This is very useful for example implementing observer patterns.

 ## Usage